karim-elbawab/moodle-szr-ibmcloud/README.md

    - Verify that the integration is done successfully, and that the daemon set for the Sysdig agent was created and all instances are listed as `AVAILABLE` by running the following command: `kubectl get daemonsets -n ibm-observe`

    - You can review the pod and cluster metrics that the Sysdig agent collected from your cluster by accessing the Sysdig instance by clicking **Launch** button in the **Overview** page.

+### 9. (Optional) Install a new Moodle theme
+1. You can check the available Moodle themes from the official Moodle website: https://moodle.org/plugins/?q=type:theme

+2. Download the theme that suit your need in your local machine then unzip the content.

+3. From the command line tools, get the name of the moodle pod by running the following command: `kubectl get pods -n moodle`

+4. Copy the theme folder from your local machine to */bitnami/moodle/theme* folder in moodle pod by running the following command: `kubectl cp <theme_path_local_machine> <moodle_pod_name>:/bitnami/moodle/theme -n moodle`

+      **Important Notes**
+      - `<theme_path_local_machine>` is the local path of the unzipped theme in your local machine and make sure to set the right folder after the unzipping.
+      - */bitnami/moodle* is the path that point to one of the persistence volumes provisioned in your cluster.

+5. Verify that the file is copied successfully into your pod by running the following command and then verify the presence of the folder of the new theme: `kubectl exec <moodle_pod_name> -it -n moodle -- ls /bitnami/moodle/theme`

 ## References
 -	https://moodle.org/